 If you are worried about still running Windows 7 after support has ended, you are in good company.
-In the first week in January 2020, more than 200 million computers around the world (that's about 26%) were still running Windows 7, many of whom are undoubtedly still running it now that Windows 7 reached it's official end-of-support on January 14.
+In the first week in January 2020, more than 200 million computers around the world (that's about 26%) were running Windows 7, many of whom will undoubtedly still run it after Windows 7 reached it's official end-of-support on January 14.
 What that means is that Microsoft will no longer release updates to the operating system and will not patch security vulnerabilities that are discovered from this point forward.

 There are many different ways to secure data on computers, but not all of them offer the protection you think they do.
 In this article I am going to list several different types of security and some advantages and disadvantages of each.
 These are concepts that often come into play when repairing computers and having a firm understanding of them will enable you to make better decisions about what to do or what not to do with your data.